Deloopings of Hurwitz spaces: Hurwitz spaces as topological monoids

 \subsection{Topological monoid structure}

 In this subsection we define a topological monoid structure on $\mHurm$ and $\bHurm$.
-For $\mHurm$ the basic idea is to \emph{juxtapose} two configurations $\fc\in\Hur(\mcR_t)$ and $\fc'\in\Hur(\mcR_{t'})$ to obtain a larger configuration supported on the rectangle $\mcR_{t+t'}$; for $\bHurm$ the idea is similar, but using horizontally closed rectangles, and juxtaposing also their horizontal boundaries.
+For $\mHurm$ the basic idea is to \emph{juxtapose} two configurations $\fc\in\Hur(\mcR_t)$ and $\fc'\in\Hur(\mcR_{t'})$ to obtain a larger configuration supported on the rectangle $\mcR_{t+t'}$; for $\bHurm$ the idea is similar, but using vertically closed rectangles, and juxtaposing also their horizontal boundaries.

 In the entire subsection we focus on $\mHurm$ and write in parentheses the changes needed in the analogous discussion about $\bHurm$.
-Whenever we write $\fQ(P)$ for a subset $P\subset\bH$, we use Notation \ref{nota:simplifiednotation} with $\bY=\emptyset$ (resp. $\bY=\bdel\bcR_{\R}$, see Notation \ref{nota:cRt}).
+Whenever we write $\fQ(P)$ for a subset $P\subset\bH$, we use Notation \ref{nota:simplifiednotation} with $\bY=\emptyset$ (respectively, $\bY=\bdel\bcR_{\R}$, see Notation \ref{nota:cRt}).

 \begin{nota} For $t,t'\geq 0$ we denote by $\mcR_{t'}+t$ the space $(t,t+t')\times(0,1)$.
 Similarly, we denote by $(\bcR_{t'},\bdel)+t$ the nice couple $((t,t+t')\times[0,1],(t,t+t')\times\set{0,1})$, compare with Notation \ref{nota:cRt}.